Tianjin Jinmen Tiger F.C.: Professionalism

-Dramatic revive
+Dramatic revival

-Since the end of the 2020 season, series of reports revealed a fact that the team would be discontinued by the TEDA group.
-The team did not regroup for winter training, while players began to terminate their contract and move to other teams.
+Since the end of the 2020 season, a series of reports revealed the fact that the team would be discontinued by the TEDA group.
+The team did not regroup for winter training, while players began to terminate their contracts and move to other teams.
 Many claimed that their salaries were unpaid.
 On 28 February 2021, Tianjin Jinmen Tiger failed to submit entrance files for the 2020 season, when it came to a consensus that the team would possibly not participate in the 2021 CSL, although the team constantly remained silent about the issue.
 Then on 23 March, the day when the CFA was supposed to publish the entry list for the 2021 season, sources claimed that Tianjin Jinmen Tiger would re-submit necessary files for participation, while the publication was actually postponed.
 A few days later, Tianjin Tigers was officially listed among other 2021 CSL teams, indicating a dramatic revive.